tmybsv/fzyf.nvim/README.md

 # fzyf.nvim

-fast and simple as fuck neovim fuzzy finder that using fzy under the hood.
+fast and minimal as fuck neovim fuzzy finder that using fzy under the hood.

 ## installation